 The update of $\mathbf{z}$ should satisfy the constraint~\eqref{f4_1} and minimize the equality penalty term of the objective function~\eqref{block2}.
 This can also be efficiently solved through a one-dimensional search over the fine grid set $\mathbf{x}_{m}^{FG}$.
 For $\forall m, n$, a one-dimensional search for fine grids is performed by

 Then, the update of $\mathbf{z}$ is given for $\forall m,n,k$ by

-\begin{remark} In the proposed DSD framework, the two-stage approach performs two sequential one-dimensional searches with total complexity on the order $\mathcal{O}(G_C + G_F)$, where $G_C$ and $G_F$ are the search grids number of coarse-stage and refinement-stage, respectively.
+\begin{remark} In the proposed DSD framework, the dual-scale approach performs two sequential one-dimensional searches with total complexity on the order $\mathcal{O}(G_C + G_F)$, where $G_C$ and $G_F$ denote the numbers of coarse-grid and fine-grid search points, respectively.
 It substantially reduces the computational complexity compared with prior methods whose joint search \cite{model_PA} has complexity on the order of $\mathcal{O}(G_C G_F)$. \end{remark}

 The overall algorithm for joint transmit precoding, PA power radiation, and PA deployment is summarized in \textbf{Algorithm~2}.
 The four implementation protocols detailed in Section~\ref{sec:DSP} can all be readily accommodated in \textbf{Algorithm~2}.
 More particularly, the analytical expressions of $\mathbf{x}_m^{CG}$ and $\mathbf{x}_m^{FG}$ for protocols~(a)-(d) can be obtained from Eqs.~\eqref{dsp1} to \eqref{dsp2} with well-designed $\delta^F$ and $\delta^C$.